th-rtyf-re/bundled-HFK/example/full_interface/README.md

 ### Planar diagram

-The option `-pd` takes one argument, a text file containing a planar diagram as described in Osváth and Szabó's program [`ComputeHFKv2`](https://web.math.princeton.edu/~szabo/HFKcalc.html).
+The option `-pd` takes one argument, a text file containing one or more planar diagrams as described in Osváth and Szabó's program [`ComputeHFKv2`](https://web.math.princeton.edu/~szabo/HFKcalc.html).
 See there for a description of the syntax.

 The download link on that page also provides examples of planar diagram text files, which you can use.

+Without extra arguments, the program will compute the knot Floer homology of each knot in the file.
+You can specify a start point, as well as an end point.
+The start is inclusive and the end is exclusive.
+The knots are numbered starting from 1 (and not 0).

 ### Regina signature